namurphy/bump-minimum-dependencies/README.md

   - Run `uv lock --resolution=lowest-direct --dry-run` to test that the minimum allowed versions of direct dependencies can produce a self-consistent environment.

 - This tool does not update `build-system.requires`, as these updates cannot be performed with `uv add` as of `uv==0.12.5`.

-- This tool does not check whether minimum allowed versions of dependencies have been yanked.

 - If README and/or license files are declared in `pyproject.toml`, they must be present so that `pyproject.toml` can be loaded by [pyproject-parser.PyProject.load()](https://pyproject-parser.readthedocs.io/en/latest/api/pyproject-parser.html#pyproject_parser.PyProject.load).